jeremyacoop/react-gallery/README.md

-# Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+# React Gallery of My Life

 ## Description

-Your project description goes here.
+_Duration: 2 day sprint_

+This is a photo gallery utilizing a client/server setup (optionally a full-stack setup if the database component is included).

 What problem did you solve?
 How did you solve it?

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+## Prerequisites
+Axios
+React
+React-dom
+React-scripts

+### For database component:
+PG
+Node.js
+A PostgreSQL database to be set up seperately
+Postico (recommended for direct database access)

+## Installation